-The cancer pathway in the NHS, from urgent GP referral through to beginning treatment, is spanned by eight operational standards.
-Here we look at how the NHS has performed against these standards in each year since 2009.
+Shorter cancer waiting times can lead to earlier diagnosis, faster treatment, a lower risk of complications, an enhanced patient experience and improved cancer outcomes.
+The cancer pathway in the NHS, from urgent GP referral to first treatment for cancer, is currently spanned by eight operational standards.
+Here we look at how the NHS in England has performed against these standards in each quarter since 2009.

-These data were explored in a blog in January 2018 which considered the structure of the system of waiting time targets for cancer in the NHS.
+These data were explored in a blog in January 2018 that considered the structure of cancer waiting time targets and how performance has changed over time.

 About this data

 These indicators use data from NHS England that are derived from patient records held on the Cancer Waiting Times Database.
 The national levels of activity and performance are provider-based figures.
 For further information outlining the methodology, please see the NHS England website.